carbon-language/carbon-lang/llvm/docs/LangRef.rst

 If ``ptr`` is a stack-allocated object and it points to the first byte of the object, the object is initially marked as dead.
+``ptr`` is conservatively considered as a non-stack-allocated object if the stack coloring algorithm that is used in the optimization pipeline cannot conclude that ``ptr`` is a stack-allocated object.

 After '``llvm.lifetime.start``', the stack object that ``ptr`` points is marked as alive and has an uninitialized value.
 The stack object is marked as dead when either